 How HMRC knows about foreign property

 HMRC gets information on overseas property owned by UK residents from various sources including estate agents, letting agents, international agreements, direct reporting and public record analysis.
+HMRC uses various methods to identify foreign property owned by UK residents, including data received from foreign tax authorities.
 Direct reporting by property owners is also a big part of HMRC’s tracking.
 Changes to beneficial ownership now have to be disclosed retrospectively to address the issue of transparency in property ownership structures.

 HMRC looks at land registries, company records and various ownership databases to find foreign property ownership.
+Collaboration with foreign tax authorities helps HMRC detect undisclosed foreign income and ensure compliance.
 Over 100 countries and territories are part of the Common Reporting Standard (CRS) which increases tax transparency and compliance.
 Through the Automatic Exchange of Information (AEOI) HMRC gets detailed information on foreign properties owned by its residents.

 UK residents will be penalised if they don’t report foreign property.
 Compliance with the reporting rules is key.
 The Economic Crime (Transparency and Enforcement) Act 2022 requires foreign entities owning UK property to register their beneficial ownership.
 Overseas entities must provide HMRC with updated information on their beneficial owners every year to stay compliant.